jjuannn/car-rental-agency/README.md

 * 💾 SQLite3 for the database where the data are stored.
 * ➰ Sequelize as an ORM.
 * 🟦 Typescript for the static type definitions.
+* ⚛️ React JS for the UI.
+* ⚡️ Chakra UI for the styles.
+* 🟣 Redux for the state handling.

 ## To Do: